-*This hike will require a parking reservation from May 1 - October 31.
-Please plan accordingly.*
+*If hiking from AMR (St Huberts), this hike will require a parking reservation from May 1 - October 31.
+Please plan accordingly.
+Visit www.HikeAMR.org for more information and to reserve your parking spot.*

 Rainbow Falls is a beautiful oasis in the High Peaks.
 It gets its name from the rainbow that often forms against the glistening waters as the sun hits the rock wall.
 Hikers and photographers alike will find this spot a worthy spot as a destination or mid-point.